LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Then the percentage of its explorable tiles already seen by the heroes.
 The `X-hair` (aiming crosshair) is the common focus of the whole party, marked on the map and manipulated with mouse or movement keys in aiming mode.
-In this example, the corsshair points at an exact position on the map and at the end of the status line comes the length of the shortest path from the leader position to the spot and the straight-line distance between the two points.
+In this example, the crosshair points at an exact position on the map and at the end of the status line comes the length of the shortest path from the leader position to the spot and the straight-line distance between the two points.